-Belgium straddles the border between Germanic and Romance-speaking Europe, and this position is reflected in the politics, culture and linguistic makeup of the country.
-Three language groups all sharing one roof — what could go wrong?
+Belgium straddles the border between Germanic and Romance-speaking Europe, and this position is reflected in the country’s political, cultural and linguistic makeup.
+With three major languages spoken under the same roof, what can go wrong?
 Apparently, a lot.
-Unlike other countries in Europe who have successfully managed to forge a united national identity out of multiple linguistic communities (looking at you Switzerland), Belgium’s linguistic diversity has become a political hot potato in recent years — with divisions over language often pitting the different linguistic communities against one another.
-So what are these languages spoken in Belgium?
+Unlike other countries in Europe that have successfully forged a united national identity out of multiple linguistic communities (looking at you, Switzerland), Belgium’s linguistic diversity has become a political hot potato in recent years, with divisions over language often pitting different linguistic communities against each other.
+So, what are the languages spoken in Belgium then?

-Firstly, there is the Dutch-speaking Flemish community, mostly found in the northern region of Flanders, which comprise about 60% (6.5 million) of the population.
-The language this community speaks — while largely identical to the Dutch spoken in the Netherlands — is called “Belgian-Dutch” by academics and “Flemish” by everyone else.
-Of course, there are differences between Flemish and Standard Dutch, particularly in pronunciation, vocabulary and idioms, but someone who can speak Dutch shouldn’t have too many problems in Flanders.
+First off, there’s the Dutch-speaking Flemish community mostly found in the northern region of Flanders.
+They comprise about 60% (6.5 million) of the population.
+The language this community speaks, while largely identical to the Dutch spoken in the Netherlands, is called “Belgian-Dutch” by academics and “Flemish” by everyone else.
+Of course, there are differences between Flemish and Standard Dutch — particularly in pronunciation, vocabulary and idioms.
+Still, someone who speaks Dutch shouldn’t have too many problems in Flanders.

-The second most-spoken language in Belgium is French.
-The French-speaking community lives in the southern Wallonia region and in the capital Brussels, and this community constitutes approximately 40% (4.5 million) of the Belgian population.
-Again, despite there being clear differences in pronunciation and vocabulary, if you learned the standard French spoken in France, then you should be able to understand the French-speaking Belgians once you’ve adjusted your ears.
+Second on the list of most-spoken languages in Belgium is French.
+The French-speaking community lives in the southern Wallonia region and in the capital, Brussels.
+They make up approximately 40% (4.5 million) of the population.
+Again, despite clear differences in pronunciation and vocabulary, if you learned standard French in France, then you should be able to understand the French-speaking Belgians — you just have to adjust your ears a bit.

-Lastly, there is a tiny German-speaking minority in the eastern regions of the province of Liege (on the border with Germany) who form roughly 1% (75,000) of the population of Belgium.
-Because these regions were only incorporated into Belgium after World War I, the German spoken here is still very similar to standard German over the border.
-Unlike Belgian Dutch and Belgian French, Belgian German has had much less time to evolve independently!
+Last but not least is the tiny German-speaking minority found in the eastern regions of the province of Liege (on the border with Germany).
+This forms roughly 1% (75,000) of the population of Belgium.
+Because these regions were only incorporated into Belgium after World War I, the German spoken here is still very similar to the standard German spoken over the border.
+Unlike the other languages spoken in Belgium, Belgian German has had much less time to evolve independently!